katevision/KateS/_portfolio/portfolio-2.md

 **Unfortunately, due to the absence of cost of goods sold (COGS) and shipping cost data in the dataset, profit and profitability metrics cannot be reliably calculated.**

-### B. Timeframe Validation:
+### 1.B.
+Timeframe Validation:
-Determine the exact start/end dates, total years, and monthly duration of the dataset
+Determine the exact start/end dates, total years, and monthly duration of the dataset.
+This information will help us determine which additional data cuts and dimensions can be explored, such as year-over-year, seasonal, and other analytical views.

 ```sql
 SELECT